 Who needs to be present?

 You and your partner should be present when the children are going to know about the divorce.
 You can also invite grandparents who spend a lot of time with the kids.
-You will probably need to tell every child at the exact time, but if there is an age gap between the children, you can talk to them separately.
+We will probably need to tell every child at the exact time, but if there is an age gap between the children, Can talk to them separately.
 Ensure that the information comes from you and your ex-partner, not other children.

 Prepare for the meeting.